 Even if a college uses the CSS Profile to determine institutional aid eligibility, the student must still file the FAFSA to apply for federal financial aid.
 Some schools also require the FAFSA to be filed to be considered for merit awards, regardless of income.
 Check with the school’s financial aid office to see what forms you need to file.

-Bonus: You can use our Financial Aid Calculator to estimate the expected family contribution (EFC) and your financial need.
+Bonus: You can use our Financial Aid Calculator to estimate your financial need.

 Parents have a tendency to underestimate eligibility for need-based aid and overestimate eligibility for merit-based aid.

 Eligibility for need-based aid depends on more than just income.
-Important factors include the cost of college, the number of children enrolled in college at the same time, family size, special circumstances that affect the family’s ability to pay for college, and whether or not the student is a dependent student.
+Important factors include the cost of college, family size, special circumstances that affect the family’s ability to pay for college, and whether or not the student is a dependent student.

 When seeking merit-based aid, academic performance is not enough to distinguish a student from his or her peers, especially at the most selective colleges.
 There are more than 80,000 valedictorians and salutatorians each year.
 Grade inflation and weighted GPAs contribute to more high school students having a 4.0 (or better!)
 GPA on a 4.0 scale.